Your grade is determined based on:

-- All homeworks are due by the start of class on the day they are due.
+- All homeworks must be submitted by 11:59 pm on the day they are due.

 Each student will have a total of 4 free late (calendar) days applicable to any assignment (including the lit review and project milestone) except the final project paper.
 These can be used at any time, no questions asked.
 Each 24 hours or part thereof that a homework is late uses up one full late day.
 Once these late days are exhausted, any homework turned in late will be penalized 20% per late day.
 Late days are not applicable to final projects.
 If a group's assignment is late n days, then each group member is charged n late days.

 For details, see the final projects page.